jeff-anderson-cscc/wiit-7340-sp2020-degrees-lab-5/README.md

 When getting unit tests working, fix them one by one in order.
 Avoid moving on to the next test until all the ones above are working.

 __Also:__ If you want to display menu items you created and saved in your PostgreSQL database:
-1. Right click on the `DegreesApplication` class and choose "Run DegreesApplication".
+1. Right click on the `DegreesApplication` class and choose "Run DegreesApplication"
 1. After the app starts, stop it.
 Just running the app creates a run configuration.
 1. From the menu choose __Run > Edit Configurations__
-1. In the "VM options" of the Degrees App run configuration, add `-Dspring.profiles.active=postgres` as a VM Option in your Degrees Application run configuration.
+1. In the "VM options" of the Degrees App run configuration, add `-Dspring.profiles.active=postgres`

 ## Tasks